Souk al-Tawileh

 Souk al-Tawileh is a street located in the heart of downtown Beirut, Lebanon.

 Overview

 Dating back to the Phoenico-Persian period, this street flourished as a prosperous commercial venue until the outbreak of the Civil War in 1975.

 Construction

 Souk al-Tawileh (‘al-Tawileh’ meaning long in Arabic) is the central north-south street of the Souks district; it once led all the way to the harbor.
 1994 excavations in Beirut revealed that the street’s origins dated back to the Phoenico-Persian period.
-In 1874, the Ottoman urbanization plan of Beirut turned Souk al-Tawileh into a modern commercial street.
+In 1874, the Ottoman urbanization plan of Beirut turned Souk al-Tawileh into a commercial street.
 It flourished until 1975 as a prosperous shopping venue.